phill-holland/polymorphic-program/README.md

 - Fix code generating IF statements comparisons with variables and self

 - During variable creation, randomly generator init. values

+- Add warning that generation is taking too long, i.e. if the top three of ecah generation hasn't changed, over X generations, issue a warning

 # Running